 To take up our cross and follow Jesus is a very hard road to follow.
+The scriptures say it is a straight and narrow road.
 But it is only when we are finally willing to surrender all of that to him that we will experience His Spirit within us and His peace in our lives.